 And this tobacco was heavy!
-Needless to say I was exhausted by lunch.
+Needless to say, I was exhausted by lunch.

-By mid afternoon I was moved to a hydration station.
+By midafternoon I was moved to a hydration station.
 I learned that tobacco is hydrated as often as it’s needed.
-This means it could occur at anytime.
+This means it could occur at any time.

 Today I assisted in breaking down one piloné to take to the hydration station.
 I won’t lie.
 It was good to be outside and away from nearly four days straight of ammonia.
-Once I participated in this task I realized what process lead to the tobacco being placed on their veins that I previously described.
+Once I participated in this task, I realized what process lead to the tobacco being placed on their veins that I previously described.

-There was something else I witnessed over the last two days, in the wrapper fermentaion room, that I was finally able to ask my hosts about.
-I witnessed a number of recently built pilonés where the staff placed stripped viens on top of the burlap before encasing the piloné in plastic sheathing.
-I was told that this was a necessary step for certain tobaccos, which ones I wasn’t told, so that they could absorb the moisture rising from the piloné to keep it from collecting at the top of the plastic sheathing which would over hydrate the tobacco.
+There was something else I witnessed over the last two days, in the wrapper fermentation room, that I was finally able to ask my hosts about.
+I witnessed a number of recently built pilonés where the staff placed stripped veins on top of the burlap before encasing the piloné in plastic sheathing.
+I was told that this was a necessary step for certain tobaccos, which ones I wasn’t told, so that they could absorb the moisture rising from the piloné to keep it from collecting at the top of the sheathing which would over hydrate the tobacco.

 I have to continue to profess how kind and accepting the workers are here at AJ Fernandez.
 And I share the following with a heavy heart as I do not want to get anyone in trouble.
-Right after we started working after lunch my team called me over to a back corner in the room to share with me sweet bread, real bread not the other sweet bread, and some Fresca.
+Immediately after we started working after lunch, my team called me over to a back corner in the room to share sweet bread with me, real bread not the other sweet bread, and some Fresca.
 Now I learned later in the day that Fresa contains caffeine.
 Now those who know me know that caffeine and I do not mix.
-Lets just say the afternoon was a buzz of movement and honestly I believe I was a bit more effective and proficient in my assigned duties.
+Let’s just say the afternoon was a buzz of movement and honestly, I believe I was a bit more effective and proficient in my assigned duties.
 However, I know that I’ll pay for that tonight with no sleep.
-However, I belive it was more important to honor the men who gifted me with thier share of food and drink.
-To be honest, even if I knew of the caffeine I still would have honored these men and eaten with them.
+However, I believe it was more important to honor the men who gifted me with their share of food and drink.
+To be honest, even if I knew of the caffeine, I still would have honored these men and eaten with them.
 And it was fun “putting one over on the man!”

-Tomorrow I head to the tobacco fields.
+Tomorrow, I head to the tobacco fields.
 Until then… Long Ashes!